Face Shields: When You Need To Use One On The Job | Koszdin, Fields, Sherry & Katz

 Home > Blog > Face shields: When you need to use one on the job

-On behalf of Koszdin, Fields, Sherry & Katz posted in Blog on Monday, November 13, 2017.
+On behalf of Koszdin, Fields, Sherry & Katz posted in Workplace injuries on Monday, November 13, 2017.

 Disfigurement from a serious facial injury will follow you for the rest of your life, but, more importantly, a serious injury to your head, eyes or face could lead to dangerous health complications and disabling conditions.